wuxc/pywin32doc/md/win32gui.md

   - [FlashWindow](win32gui.md#win32guiflashwindow)

-    The FlashWindow function flashes the specified window one time.
-It does not change the active state of the window.&nbsp;
+    The FlashWindow function flashes the specified window one time\.
+It does not change the active state of the window\.&nbsp;

   - [FlashWindowEx](win32gui.md#win32guiflashwindowex)

-    The FlashWindowEx function flashes the specified window a specified number of times.&nbsp;
+    The FlashWindowEx function flashes the specified window a specified number of times\.&nbsp;

   - [GetWindowLong](win32gui.md#win32guigetwindowlong)